John-Otago/PhD-Plus/README.md

 In fact, many people already engage strategic thinking on a day-to-day basis, from planning to decision-making, although most of them are not conscious that what they do is ‘strategy’.

-I truly believe that strategic thinking is an essential skill in today’s world to help people think, plan, and realise their goals and potential.
-Strategy is what gets you from A to B, or from where you are to where you want to be.
+I truly believe that strategic thinking is an essential skill to help people think, plan, and realise their goals and potential.
+Strategy is what gets you from A to B, or from where you are to where you want to be, in the most efficient and effective way.

-You can always read [*The Art of War*](https://en.wikipedia.org/wiki/The_Art_of_War), which has already been applied to many respects of everyday life.
-You can also check out Yale’s [Brady-Johnson Program in Grand Strategy](https://grandstrategy.yale.edu/) and relevant publications, although grand strategy is still different from everyday strategic thinking.
-There are many books talking about business strategies, too.

 Anyway, keep in mind that sometimes the best strategy is a good night's sleep :)